Summit | 8:30 AM – 5:00 PM

 Abstract: How are health plans, employers, and providers building sustainable models for behavioral health funding?
 This question becomes more important as the reimbursement system moves to value-based care.
 This session will facilitate a conversation among panelists representing diverse perspectives and consider how financing models can help to drive more integrated, quality-focused care.

-Speaker: James Gelfand (ERIC)
+Speaker: James Gelfand (ERISA Industry Committee)

-Speaker: Hannah Maniates
+Speaker: Hannah Maniates (National Association of Medicaid Directors)

 12:30 – 1:30 PM | Networking Lunch + Spotlight Interview